Skip to main content

 This is easier to calculate if you have a recruitment team budget tracker, so start with that first.

-Sourcing channel costs
+5. Sourcing channel ROI

 For a deeper look into one of the costs listed above, I divide all the platforms my team uses and keep track of the cost per month/year vs how many hires they have generated.